nicky-nym/city3d/ROADMAP.md

 And then in SpecReader.js I'll add the code that notices the "layer:" property and calls Feature.registerLayer().

+> I tried something like this (because I wanted to make it so that a layer would only be added if something with that layer had actually been constructed), but the problem is that layers need to be registered before the GUI is constructed - either that, or you need a way to regenerate the GUI.
+Just keep that in mind.

 I might also experiment with making a few other changes while I'm at it,
 like:
  + adding keyboard shortcuts to toggle some of the layers,